It’s no secret that I’m a fan of making a budget. I’ve been keeping a budget now since 2006.

 This kind of budgeting is a plan for how you’re going to spend your money each time you get paid.
 It’s much easier to control your spending over the course of a week than it is over the course of a month or year.

 Most of your plan will be automated, so you can get on with other things in life while your finances take care of themselves!

-Here are the steps for organising your money each pay.
+Here are the steps I use to organise my money each pay.